 Execution Admissibility Architecture for Institutional Systems

-SCIA sits at the execution commit boundary, where institutional consequence becomes binding.
+It enforces admissibility at the point of commit — where institutional consequence becomes binding.

 Sovereignty